Veerse Meer: Description

-The Veerse Meer was created as a flood control measure to regulate water levels in the surrounding polders, acting as a drainage basin for the surrounding polders until its excess waters can be discharged into the Eastern Scheldt.
-Its level are lowered in the winter to help drain the polders and maintained at a higher level in the summer for recreation.
+The Veerse Meer was created as a flood control measure to end storm surges through the Veerse Gat.
+The creation of the lake also allowed the function to regulate water levels in the surrounding polders by acting as a drainage basin until the excess waters could be discharged into the Eastern Scheldt and also allowed for recreation: Its level are lowered in the winter to help drain the polders and maintained at a higher level for recreational activities in the summer.

 History

-Originally an outlet of the Scheldt called the Veerse Gat, it was first closed off from the Sheldt by the Zandkreekdam in 1960, and from the North Sea in 1961 by Veerse Gatdam, some of the first constructions of the Delta Works water management system.
-In 2004, the Katse Heule sluice was constructed in the Zanderkreekdam to allow saltwater to flow in from the Eastern Scheldt to improve water quality and return this former river mouth to its original brackish state.
+Originally an outlet of the Scheldt called the Veerse Gat to the west which met with the Zandkreek to the east, it was first closed off from the Scheldt by the Zandkreekdam in 1960, and from the North Sea in 1961 by Veerse Gatdam, some of the first constructions of the Delta Works water management system.